sigopt/sigopt-python/README.md

 ```

 ### Authentication Option 2
-Authenticate each connection with your `client_token` directly.
+Authenticate each connection with your `client_token` directly (will override any token set via environment variable):
 ```python
 from sigopt.interface import Connection conn = Connection(client_token=client_token)